mchmarny/followme/README.md

 6. Enter `http://127.0.0.1:8080/auth/callback` in the Callback URLs section
 7. Click save to complete the app configuration

+After Twitter API setup, run the `followme app` first to login and complete the OAuth setting and then the `followme worker` to download data.

 ## Usage

 > For both the follow me app and worker you can either provide the `--key` and `--secret` flags on each launch, or define the `TWITTER_CONSUMER_KEY` and `TWITTER_CONSUMER_SECRET` variables.